Sorry, But These 8 Body Care Products Are A Big Scam

 “Tightening” Body Serums

-Body products that claim to “tighten” skin or “tone” legs and arms are not based on science, says Dr. Mansouri.
+Body products that claim to “tighten” skin or “tone” legs and arms are not based on science, says Dr Mansouri.
 Lartey echoes this: “You can’t really change muscle tone or skin elasticity with most topical products,” she says.
 Both experts agree that retinoids — such as retinol or the more potent retinal — may make the surface of the skin appear smoother over time as they are known to stimulate collagen production in the top layers.
-R29 rates Naturium Retinol Body Lotion, Paula’s Choice Retinol Body Treatment, and Versed Press Restart Retinol Body Lotion, all of which moisturize deeply and kickstart skin cell turnover.
+R29 rates Naturium Retinol Body Lotion, £27, Paula’s Choice Retinol Body Treatment, £33, and Versed Press Restart Retinol Body Lotion, £16.50, all of which moisturise deeply and kickstart skin cell turnover.
 In short, though, “tightening” products are most likely a fad.

+The trend for neck creams undoubtedly plays on our inherent fear of ageing skin.
+While moisturising regularly is beneficial for boosting hydration and improving skin texture, investing in a dedicated neck cream isn’t necessary.
+“The same skincare products that are applied to the face are also suitable for the neck area,” says Dr Mansouri.
+“Your moisturiser is truly fine,” adds Lartey.
+“I always advise bringing your face care routine down to your chest; you do not need a separate neck product.”
+There is one caveat, though: “The skin on the neck is known to be delicate, so I recommend avoiding [exfoliating] acids and using more gentle versions of retinoids for the neck in comparison to the face,” says Dr Mansouri.

 AdvertisementADVERTISEMENT